davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 built-in function returns ``exp1`` if ``const_exp``, which is an integer constant expression, is nonzero.
 Otherwise it returns ``exp2``.

-This built-in function is analogous to the ? : operator in C, except that the expression returned has its type unaltered by promotion rules.
+This built-in function is analogous to the :samp:`? :` operator in C, except that the expression returned has its type unaltered by promotion rules.
 Also, the built-in function does not evaluate the expression that is not chosen.
 For example, if ``const_exp`` evaluates to true,